petebachant/waves2Foam/README.md

+# waves2Foam

+waves2Foam is a toolbox used to generate and absorb free surface water waves.

 ## INSTALLATION

 1. Make sure that Gnu Scientific Library is installed, e.g. using the Package Manager system Examples (from http://lavandula.imim.es/adun-new/?page_id=186)

-   Ubuntu: sudo apt-get install libgsl0-dev
+   Ubuntu: `sudo apt-get install libgsl0-dev`
-   Fedora: sudo yum install gsl-devel
+   Fedora: `sudo yum install gsl-devel`
-   Suse:   sudo zypper install gsl-devel
+   Suse:   `sudo zypper install gsl-devel`

-2. Type './Allwmake' in the command line
+2. Execute `./Allwmake` from a terminal.

 3. For versions later than 1.7, please refer to the wiki on how to modify interFoam -> waveFoam.